codeplayer23/gridpred/README.md

-# Apex GP — Formula 1 Race Predictor
+# GridPred— Formula 1 Race Predictor

 A cinematic front-end for a Formula 1 race-prediction product.
 Explore the grid, read the circuits, and see *why* the model ranked the field the way it did.